ThiagoCF05/webnlg/README.md

-# webnlg
+# Webnlg
-The enriched version of the WebNLG described at INLG 2018
+The enriched version of the WebNLG dataset described at INLG 2018